languagebug/languagebug.github.io/_beginner/structure/simple-question-have-you-ever.md

 - Yes, I have.
 - No, I have never ___.
 examples:
-- Visited the U.S
+- visited the U.S.
-- Wanted to live in Bahia
+- wanted to live in Bahia
-- Been to a theater
+- been to a theater
-- Watched a 3D movie
+- watched a 3d movie
-- Worked in a restaurant
+- worked in a restaurant
-- Traveled to Europe
+- traveled to europe
-- Studied Spanish
+- studied spanish
-- Missed your childhood
+- missed your childhood
-- Played tennis
+- played tennis
-- Gone skiing
+- gone skiing
-- Cooked for more than 10 people
+- cooked for more than 10 people
 ---